The Big Bang

 force carrier reaction times

 W = Weak force, P = Photon, the electromagnetic force, G = gluon, the strong force.
-The lifetime of an unstable particle determines with nearly absolute certainty under which force it decays.
-We take this as the reaction times of the forces.

 *) I am not sure about this.
 It appears to me that as soon as the universe has some extend, the strong force from a certain quark would pass over the nearest neighbor quarks and reach for the quarks that are at 0.9 fm distance.
 The structure of the universe then resembles a bit that of the rings of a chainmail, that the medieval knights used to wear instead of a nowadays bulletproof vest.